hexobandit/cryptoBacktest/README.md

-  --clear-cache        Clear all cached data and exit --symbols SYMBOLS    Specific symbols to test --timeframes TF      Specific timeframes to test
+  --clear-cache        Clear all cached data and exit --symbols SYMBOLS    Specific symbols to test --timeframes TF      Specific timeframes to test --no-ema-exit        Disable EMA bearish exit (only use TP/SL for exits)
 ```

 ### Examples